ioggstream/draft-polli-ratelimit-headers/draft-polli-ratelimit-headers.md

 - limited to 60 request per minute;
 - limited to 1000 request per hour.

-When quota is exceeded, servers usually not service the request.
+When quota is exceeded, servers usually do not service the request

 Instead, they reply with a `4xx` http status code (eg. 429 or 403) or adopt more aggresive policies like dropping connections.

-Complex throttling policies involving different delay intervals can be poorly implemented by clients.
+Complex throttling policies involving different windows can be poorly implemented by clients.

 This specification provides a standard way to communicate quota informations so that the client avoids running over quota.

 This specification does not cover:

 -  the scope of the request throttling, that may be the given request-target, its parent path or the whole Origin;
--  whether non 2xx responses contribute or not to the reach of the quota.
+-  whether non 2xx responses contribute or not to reach the quota limits.

 ...